 The race is now an annual event in the DC Metro area, eagerly anticipated by the competitive and recreational runners alike.
 About 3,300 people participated in the sixth annual 9/11 run on September 8, 2007.
 “It really struck a chord with the community and it’s taken off,” says Smith.

 To make sure the event goes off without a hitch Captain Smith and Detective Borrelli rely on a dedicated race committee, lots of volunteers, and the generosity of corporate sponsors, including the DoubleTree Hotel, Mr. Days Restaurant, Aramark, Papa John’s Pizza, Juniper Networks and Pacers Running Stores.

-Nearly fifteen years after the September 11th attacks, the Arlington Police, Fire & Sheriff 9/11 Memorial 5K Race continues to provide an avenue for local area businesses and residents to remember the victims of the attacks on 9/11.
+Nearly sixteen years after the September 11th attacks, the Arlington Police, Fire & Sheriff 9/11 Memorial 5K Race continues to provide an avenue for local area businesses and residents to remember the victims of the attacks on 9/11.
 The race also honors the countless first responders and military personnel who responded that day and honors their continuous fight in the war on terrorism.